PFund-Software-Ltd/pfund/README.md

 - [ ] Features a modern frontend using [Mantine UI] and TradingView's Charts library
 - [ ] Supports manual/semi-manual trading via a trading app

-> Since PFund's sole purpose is for trading only, for all the data workloads, there is a separate library to handle that: \
+> As PFund is for trading only, for all the data workloads, there is a separate library to handle that:\
 [PFeed] - Data pipeline for algo-trading, helping traders in getting real-time and historical data, and storing them in a local data lake for quantitative research.

 ---